Time

 Position the notched stringers between the beams.
 You can bend 16d nails over as shown to hold them in place, then drill and insert the lag screws.

-Install the double 2×6 interior stringers as shown in Photo 10.
+Install the double 2×6 interior stringers.
 These stringers provide extra support as the roof pushes out against the beams.
-Nail the stringers together (avoid the center area) with 10d galvanized common nails, then notch the centers of each as shown in Photo 10.
+Nail the stringers together (avoid the center area) with 10d galvanized common nails, then notch the centers of each.
 Fasten them flush with the top, and center each beam using two 5 x 1/2-in. lag screws.

 Cut two longer hip rafters to the dimensions shown in Fig. C and fasten them together at the top with two 3-in. galvanized deck screws.
-Grab a partner and walk the rafter assembly up the ladders as shown in Photo 11 and nail it to the beams with four 10d galvanized common nails (two nails per side).
+Grab a partner and walk the rafter assembly up the ladders and nail it to the beams with four 10d galvanized common nails (two nails per side).
 Be sure the hip rafters fall directly over the intersections of the beams at the corners.

 Cut the four common rafters.
 You’ll notice in Fig. C that they have cheek cuts on the top.
 These 45-degree cuts on each side allow the common rafters to fit against the hips tightly.
-Nail them at the center of the beam and at the top as shown in Photo 12.
+Nail them at the center of the beam and at the top.

-Next cut the jack rafters.
-These rafters have a compound cut at the top as shown in Fig. C. Four of them are right-sided and four are left-sided.
-Nail them to the beam and to the hip rafter with three 8d galvanized common nails as shown in Photo 12.
+Next, cut the jack rafters.
+These rafters have a compound cut at the top, as shown in Fig. C. Four of them are right-sided, and four are left-sided.
+Nail them to the beam and to the hip rafter with three 8d galvanized common nails.

 Now it’s time to cut the 2×8 fascia boards (Fig. A) and nail them to the rafter tails with 16d galv. common nails.
-You’ll need to tail them so 3/4 in. of each rafter is above the inside edge of the fascia.
-This will allow for the roof decking to sit flat on the tops of the rafters and the outside edge of the fascia.
+You’ll need to tail them so 3/4 inch of each rafter is above the inside edge of the fascia.
+This will allow the roof decking to sit flat on the rafters’ tops and the fascia’s outside edge.

 Position the first set of hip rafters onto the beams.
 Get some assistance because this can be awkward.
 The hips should fall directly over the intersections of the beams.